-G-triplex (G3) has been recognized as the popular intermediate during folding of G-quadruplex (G4).
-This raise the interest to anticipate the ultimate formation of G3 by shorting the G4-forming oligonucleotides with remaining three G-tracts.
-Some G3 structures have been validated and their stability is also affected by the loop sequences as occurred to G4s.
-In this work, however, we first found that an intermolecular parallel G4 structure is preferred in K+ for the oligonucleotide of 5′-TGGGTAGGGCGGG-3′ (DZ3) containing only three G-tracts.
+G-triplex (G3) has been recognized as a popular intermediate during the folding of G-quadruplex (G4).
+This has raised interest to anticipate the ultimate formation of G3 by shortening the G4-forming oligonucleotides with the remaining three G-tracts.
+Some G3 structures have been validated and their stability has been found to be affected by the loop sequences similar to G4s.
+In this work, however, we first found that an intermolecular parallel G4 structure was preferred in K+ for the oligonucleotide 5′-TGGGTAGGGCGGG-3′ (DZ3) containing only three G-tracts.
 We screened auramine O (AO) as the appropriate fluorophore with a molecular rotor feature to target this G4 structure.
-AO binds with DZ3 according to a 1:4 mode as confirmed by isothermal titration calorimetry experiments, suggesting formation of a tetramolecular G4 structure (4erG4).
-Excimer emission from the labelled pyrene and the DNA melting behaviors at variant pH and in the presence of Ag+ prove this 4erG4 structure, rather than the prevalent intramolecular G3 folding.
-This work demonstrates that one should be cautious in putatively predicting a G3 structure from an oligonucleotide containing three G-tracts.
+AO bound with DZ3 in a 1 : 4 ratio, as confirmed by isothermal titration calorimetry experiments, suggesting the formation of a tetramolecular G4 structure (4erG4).
+The excimer emission from the labelled pyrene and the DNA melting behavior at various pHs in the presence of Ag+ proved the formation of the 4erG4 structure rather than the prevalent intramolecular G3 folding.
+This work demonstrates that one should be cautious while putatively predicting a G3 structure from an oligonucleotide containing three G-tracts.